State of knowledge

 To restore the configuration settings, the files created during the data backup can be restored.

-• Copy the backed up data from the file directory to the data directory.
+• copy the saved data from the file directory to the data directory.

 The UCClient must not be executed during this step.

-If the app is no longer functional, it can be reinstalled (and uninstalled if necessary) to restore it to a functional state.
+If the app is no longer functional, it can be (possibly uninstalled and) reinstalled in order to restore it to a functional state.

-The user must know the UCConnect ID in order to be able to reconnect to the UCServer via the login dialog.
-As a rule, the UCConnect ID or the local UCServer is automatically provided via the invitation e-mail sent by the administration.
+The user must know the UCConnect ID in order to be able to reconnect to the UCServer via the login dialogue.
+The UCConnect ID or the local UCServer is usually provided automatically via the invitation email sent by the administration.

-Some app settings may be reset to the default settings, especially if the app is installed on another smartphone.
+Some app settings may be reset to the default settings, especially if the app is installed on a different smartphone.

 If the app is no longer functional, it can be reinstalled (and uninstalled if necessary) and is then functional again.